decentraland/adr/content/ADR165-resolving-component-numbers.md

 ## Abstract

-This RFC describes the non-functional problems to solve in relation to the component numbers of the SDK.
-It presents synchronization, usability and ergonomic problems behind the technical requirements for the performance.
-It presents alternatives as a jurney, to add context on the decisions.
+This RFC describes the non-functional issues to solve about the component numbers of the SDK.
+It presents synchronization, usability, and ergonomic problems behind the technical requirements for the performance.
+It extends alternatives as a journey to add context to the decisions.
 The document is still not conclusive.

 ## Context, Reach & Prioritization